-An ever present problem is how can you make your policies and procedures work?
+How can you make your policies and procedures work?
 Customers and readers alike tell us how difficult it can be to keep their policies and procedures up to date.
 Due to the ever-increasing rate of change, your policies and procedures can get “stale” (ineffective) very fast.
+What else goes wrong with procedures?

-One reason for this might be that your procedures are too long.
+One reason for this might be that your standard operating procedures (SOP) are too long.
 If you have 35-page-long procedures — especially if that’s all text — it’s probably not fair to expect your employees to understand, let alone use, them.
 At that length, there’s the very real risk that your procedures are unclear, overly complicated, and just plain boring.
+Keeping procedures short and under seven pages will help in understanding and usage.

 Perhaps your people can’t find your procedures, or possibly they’re unaware that you have a procedure for this or that activity.
-Maybe because it’s not right in front of them1, they’re assuming you don’t have a formal procedure.
+Maybe because it’s not right in front of them, they’re assuming you don’t have a formal procedure.
 Nonexistent or uncontrolled procedures imply that your quality management system is out of control.
+Consider using procedure management software to automate your procedures and include a search function for easy retrieval.

-Poorly written procedures are as bad as generic procedures.
+Poorly written procedures are as bad as generic simple procedures.
 If your procedures are incorrect or confusing, your employees will not use them, either.
+Consider hiring a technical writer to at least edit your procedures.

 It helps to think about who procedures are written for when designing your procedures.
 Procedures are primarily designed to be training aids: Frequent, experienced users don’t need procedures often, if at all.
 They should periodically review procedures to be sure they’re current but on a day-by-day basis, they’re not your target.